nihaldivyam/MacChanger/README.md

 # MacChanger
 Change MAC id of Linux System

-This is my first script ever Wrote .
+This is my first script ever Written.